beyonic/beyonic-php/README.md

 # 0.0.11

 Adding Network and Currency APIs, and adding ability to set Duplicate-Check-Key header for each create() or update() request.

+# 0.0.12

+Bug fixes that prevented Network and Currency APIs from working in 0.0.11